 TRiO SSS tutoring is offered to TRiO SSS members as follows:

-Tutor Assignments: Peer tutors are assigned to students in person or by email from the Academic Coordinator.
-Students and tutors are supplied with contact information and are instructed to meet at the TRiO SSS office, SAU 2140, to sign a tutoring agreement and schedule a tutoring time.
+Tutor Assignments: Peer tutors are assigned to students by email from the Coordinator of Tutoring.
+Students and tutors are supplied with contact information and are instructed to meet at the TRiO SSS office, Campus Center 2720, to sign a tutoring agreement and schedule a tutoring time.

 - Get started promptly.

-- Meet with the Academic Coordinator if you are encountering any problems with your tutor (i.e. you haven.t heard from your tutor, your schedules don.t match up, etc.)
+- Meet with the Coordinator of Tutoring or your Support Specialist if you are encountering any problems with your tutor (i.e. you haven.t heard from your tutor, your schedules don.t match up, etc.)

 - Use other resources to be actively engaged with the course material (i.e. sample textbook problems, professor's office hours, notes, and classmates).